Compensation-based risk-sharing: Compensation-based risk-sharing with a passive administrator

 This set up of a compensation-based RS scheme with an active administrator is a generalization of the set up in Dhaene and Milevsky (2024), who consider the RS schemes related to tontine funds, as described in Example 2.

 Denuit and Robert (2025) also consider the setting of Dhaene and Milevsky (2024), but with a passive administrator who does not join the group of participants in investing.
-Hence, these authors assume that $\pi_{n+1}=0$, implying that (without any adaptation of the compensations), such an RS scheme can never be actuarially fair, see Proposition 2.
-In order to include the possibility that the RS scheme is actuarialy fair for all participants, Denuit and Robert (2025) assume that in case no participant receives a positive compensation, that is, in case $\sum_{j=1}^{n}P_{j}=0$, or equivalently, $P_{n+1}=1$, each participant $i$ receives back his original investment.
+Instead, the administrator is present only to oversee participants' compliance and facilitate smooth operation of the fund.
+Hence, these authors assume that $\pi_{n+1}=0$, implying that (without any adaptation of the compensations), such an RS scheme can never be actuarially fair, see Remark 1.
+In order to include the possibility that the RS scheme is actuarially fair for all participants, Denuit and Robert (2025) assume that in case no participant receives a positive compensation, that is, in case $\sum_{j=1}^{n}P_{j}=0$, or equivalently, $P_{n+1}=1$, each participant $i$ receives back his original investment.
 Most papers on tontine funds in the last few years have added this element to repair expectations and hence, actuarial fairness.
-Hereafter, we will generalize this approach considered in Denuit and Robert (2024), in the same way as we generalized the approach of Dhaene and Milevsky (2024) in the first part of this paper.
+Hereafter, we will generalize this approach considered in Denuit and Robert (2025), in the same way as we generalized the approach of Dhaene and Milevsky (2024) in the first part of this paper.
 That is, we will consider risk-sharing with a passive administrator for a general class of compensations, instead of restricting to the tontine fund case of Example 2.\ Let us start by defining a compensation-based RS scheme with a passive administrator.\ \

 \begin{definition} A compensation-based risk-sharing scheme for a given group of $n$ participants and a passive administrator is a pair $\left( \boldsymbol{\pi},\boldsymbol{P} \right) $, where $\boldsymbol{\pi}=\left( \pi_{1},\pi_{2},\ldots,\pi _{n+1}\right) $ is the initial investment vector with $\pi_{n+1}=0$.
 Further, $\boldsymbol{P} =\left( P_{1},P_{2},\ldots,P_{n},P_{n+1}\right) $ is the relative compensation vector, that is $\boldsymbol{P}\in\mathcal{R}_{n+1}$ defined in (\ref{C6d}), and where the compensations attributed to the $n$ participants follow from the compensation vector $\boldsymbol{W}=\left( W_{1},W_{2},\ldots,W_{n+1}\right) $, which is defined by